samdsmx/website/src/docs/get-started/codelab.md

         and places each suggestion into a `ListTile` row.
 For even rows, the function adds a `ListTile` row for the word pairing.
 For odd rows, the function adds a `Divider` widget to visually separate the entries.
-Note that the divider may be difficult to see on smaller devices.
+Note that the divider might be difficult to see on smaller devices.
      2. Add a one-pixel-high divider widget before each row in the `ListView`.
      3. The expression `i ~/ 2` divides `i` by 2 and returns an integer result.
         For example: 1, 2, 3, 4, 5 becomes 0, 1, 1, 2, 2.
 This calculates the